How to Delete Emails in Python

 status, messages = imap.search(None, 'FROM "googlealerts-noreply@google.com"')

-The above line searches for emails that was sent from Google Alerts email, another example may be searching by SUBJECT:
+The above line searches for emails that were sent from Google Alerts email, another example may be searching by SUBJECT:

 # to get mails by subject